yaya2devops/bachelor-guide/docs/learntex.md

 ![Project->Import->Pick Zip](hello/Hello%20Yaya/import-from-local.png)

-> There was internet and It was imported x)
+> There was internet and It was imported.

 5. Compile the document and observe the output.

+As soon as you import the project, it will seamlessly direct you to the following page.

 ![PoC Hello Yaya](hello/Hello%20Yaya/hello-yaya-preview.png)